Custom Edges

 Feel free to check the links out to get a basic idea of some of the Edges provided by Psiagram.
 They will be referenced later on.

-The Base Edge takes care of a lot of the internal-use scenarios (example: the getElement method is defined already, so that Paper can call it to get the Edge group, which is also pre-defined).
+The Base Edgearrow-up-right takes care of a lot of the internal-use scenarios (example: the getElement method is defined already, so that Paper can call it to get the Edge group, which is also pre-defined).
 However, some of the functionality must be implemented in order for your custom Edge to work.
 The following are the methods and interfaces within the Edge API.

 Base Edge Initialization Properties